sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

     ```

-8. Update the XSUAA service.
+7. Update the XSUAA service.
 To do that, in the `java-tutorial` directory run:

     ```Bash/Shell
     cf update-service javauaa -c xs-security.json
     ```

-9. Then build your project again, by running:
+8. Build your project again, by running:

     ```Bash/Shell
     mvn clean install
     ```

-10. And finally, run:
+9. Finally, run:

     ```Bash/Shell
     cf push helloworld